- If you or someone you know is in need of assistance, please visit our Help for Texans page.

 Colonias Self Help Center (SHC) Program

-These colonia SHC's provide concentrated on-site technical assistance to low and very low-income individuals and families in a variety of ways including housing, community development activities, infrastructure improvements, outreach and education.
-In addition, on-site technical assistance is provided to colonia residents.
-Key services to the designated colonias within each county are receiving include concentrated technical assistance in the areas of: housing rehabilitation; new construction; surveying and latting; construction skills training; tool library access for self-help construction; housing finance; credit and debt counseling; grant writing; infrastructure constructions and access; contract-for-deed conversions; and capital access for mortgages to improve the quality of life for colonia residents in ways that go beyond the provision of basic infrastructure.
-The three OCI border field offices provide technical assistance to the counties and SHC.
+Colonia SHCs provide concentrated on-site technical assistance to low and very low-income individuals and families in a variety of ways including housing, community development activities, infrastructure improvements, outreach and education.
+Key services include: housing rehabilitation; new construction; surveying and platting; construction skills training; tool library access for self-help construction; housing finance; credit and debt counseling; grant writing; infrastructure construction and access; contract-for-deed conversions; and capital access for mortgages.
+Three OCI border field offices provide technical assistance to the counties and SHCs.

-For more Colonia Self-Help Center information, please contact Albert Alvidrez at email@example.com.
+For more colonia SHC information, please contact Albert Alvidrez at email@example.com.